 In January 2007, Mr Brian Savins MEd, BEd, DipT, Cert Management & Leadership (MIT), MACEL (T1-2), commenced as the fourth Principal of Clayfield College.
 As an educational leader with interstate and international experience, he strived to develop Clayfield as a professional learning community focussed on inclusiveness, parent-school partnerships and continuous school improvement.

 The new Swimming Pool Centre was officially opened including classrooms, a viewing concourse overlooking the pool, a new change room and new coaching facilities.

 The new Junior School precinct was completed.
 A $7M project, with 10 classrooms for Years 1-5 and Administration offices, along with a wonderful new playground had finally become a reality, replacing old refurbished houses and transportable buildings.

 In January 2015, Ms Melissa Powell MEd, Post Grad Dip Ed Stud, BEd(Dist), DipT(Dist), MACE, MACEL, was appointed Principal after the retirement of Mr Brian Savins in 2014.

 Nancy Ashburn Learning Resource Centre

 In July 2015, the renovated Nancy Ashburn Learning Resource Centre was officially opened by Dame Quentin Bryce AD CVO.
-A $3.1M construction and fit out project of the refurbished library/staffroom into a P-12 Learning Resource Centre, with state of the art technology and new furniture.
-Construction commenced Sept 2014 and was completed in July 2015.
+The $3.1M construction and fit-out project refurbished the library/staffroom into a P-12 Learning Resource Centre, with state of the art technology and new furniture.
+Construction commenced in September 2014 and was completed in July 2015.
 The Learning Resource Centre now has a collection of P-12 fiction and non fiction of approximately 15,000 books.

 Mrs Kathy Bishop